What Is the Average Shoe Size for Women?

 Among the things that may affect women’s shoe size is pregnancy.
 During pregnancy, some women report that their feet become wider or flatter.
 In some instances, this change may become permanent.

-The cause may be due to extra weight put on during pregnancy, or a hormone secretion in the placenta called relaxin.
+The cause may be due to the extra weight put on during pregnancy, or a hormone secretion in the placenta called relaxin.
 It dilates and softens the cervix as well as loosens the ligaments of the foot.

 American women’s feet are getting larger than they were decades ago.
 Even so, there’s no abnormal foot size.
 Whatever size foot you have is normal and appropriate for your height and weight.